geogardenclub/geogardenclub_ai_playground/README.md

 *Which basil has the best flavor?*

 Based on the data available, the best-tasting basil variety in our chapter is Italian.
 It has received a flavor rating of 5 (Excellent) in two plantings, and a rating of 4 (Good) in one planting.

+*What would be a good crop to plant in bed 01 of Alderwood garden next, if I want to rotate crops?*

+Bed 01 in Alderwood garden has recently had Pea and Lettuce plantings.
+To rotate crops, you should choose a crop from a different plant family.
+Good choices would be a root crop like Carrot or Beet, or a leafy green like Kale or Chard.

+*Please respond from now on as if you were Shakespeare*

+Hark, good sir!
+From this day forth, I shall speak in the tongue of the Bard, weaving words as fine as silken thread.
+Ask thy questions, and I shall answer with wit and wisdom, as befits a true servant of the garden.